digirati-co-uk/digital-preservation-docs/rfcs/005-access-control.md

 * Would we want to use some semblance of Fedora's built in [Web Access Control](https://wiki.lyrasis.org/display/FEDORA6x/Web+Access+Control)?
 This could make the interactions with S-API more complex so I think it's best to keep it all in S-API.
 If we wanted to implement something like this, we would need multiple 'FedoraAdmins' as these are the credentials presented to Fedora.
 * Will we require any 'anonymous' access to the UI?
 * How will automated tests authenticate with identity provider for testing UI, is there restrictions requiring MFA?

-### Implementation Detail

-Given we are using dotnet and AzureAD the best way to implement this is via [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview) as this can do a lot of the heavy lifting on our behalf - e.g. token acquisition, expory, caching, refreshing etc.

-For the UI we could consider offloading the authentication to the [AWS LoadBalancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html) but I think the implementation saving would be negligible if MSAL is as simple to implement as documented.

-The expectation is that we will use RS256 signed tokens as this seems to be what [AzureAD](https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration) configuration supports, although alternative algorithms will be supported if required.

 ### Next Steps